Palais du Papes

 Grande Chapelle is the Salle Grande Audience

-The beautiful abbaye gardens
+The abbaye gardens of Saint Andre

 The power of the monastery is growing rapidly.
 While a chapel stands above the Holy cave, two churches were erected on both sides of the old cemetery, Saint-Martin in 1024 and Saint-André consecrated in 1118 in presence of Pope Gelasius II.
 On that date, a bubble of Pope Gelasius enumerates 80 Priories who already depend on the Abbey on the two banks of the Rhône.
 In the 13th century, after the seat and the capitulation of Avignon, opens a new chapter in the history of the Abbey with the Act of paréage between the Abbot Bertrand of Clausonne and King Louis VIII in 1226 and confirmed by Philippe Le Bel in 1292.
 It recognizes the seigneurial rights of the Abbots of St. Andrew which free the tutelage of Avignon and ordered the construction of Fort Saint-André, works advanced to the Kingdom of France in Avignon.
 The fort will be probably completed around 1372 (constituting today one of the finest sets of fortifications of the 14th kept in France).
 The greater prosperity of the Royal Abbey is located in the 13th and 14th century.
 The number of monks amounts to more than 90 and an inventory of 1307 to measure the wealth of his library.
 The Abbey, well-run, enjoys a considerable time domain on the right bank of the Rhone, in addition to the revenue of nearly 200 Priories in the Languedoc region - Provence.
 The dark years of the 15th century and especially the 16th century see worsen decadence.